Customer feedback privacy notice

 - services within the council who can respond to your feedback

-- third party suppliers who are commissioned by the council to deliver services that you have provided feedback about.This may include Care Homes, Waste and Highway Contractors, Schools, Public Health Contractors, Academies, NHS, GEN2, The Education People, District and Borough Councils.
+- third party suppliers who are commissioned by the council to deliver services that you have provided feedback about.This may include Care Homes, Waste and Highway Contractors, Schools, Public Health Contractors, Academies, NHS, GEN2, The Education People, Cantium Business Solutions and district and borough councils

 There may also be situations where third parties have a statutory right of access to the information or where a court order requires that access be given.